iacore/rwkv-web/README.md

 ## TODO

-- add loading animation. spawn popup when waiting for server response should be at rightmost of top/status bar
+- add loading indicator. when waiting for server response (inferFromZero) should be at rightmost of top/status bar
 - add saving animation ("stop inference to save")
 - add "retry request" button for all windows